edouardlicn123/Haiku-wallpapers-nature/README.md

-# Haiku-wallpapers-nature
+# Haikuos-wallpapers-nature

-A collection of wallpapers for Haiku
+A collection of wallpapers for HaikuOS

 These package provide wallpapers about nature.
 Include 4K and 1080p.